datablogger-ml/twitter-analytics/README.md

 ### Methods

 #### 1. Twitter Scraping
+Python-twitter API helps us to scrape the tweets.
+Tweets can be collected through a search keyword or from specific accounts.
+With the actual text, we can also get information on number of likes and number of tweets.
 #### 2. Data Visualisation

 * <strong>WordCloud</strong> - It is a visual representation of text data.
 It displays a list of words, the importance of each beeing shown with different font sizes or colors.
 It is useful for quickly perceiving the most prominent terms.